nraman-gz/FIAM-hackathon/notes.md

 we would need natural language undestnading midel to pull this out

 also to differentiate yourself, if you can think of another strategy or take external data that would be very good  - like some macro strategies maybe rates (how conflicts affect enrgy pirces and look into un the deep level)
+### Meeting with Qingnan
+* Reinforcement learning refers to a reward-maximizing algorithm, agent is a more complex system, not really necessary
+* What he did was train a time series forecasting model using RNN/LSTM
+* If we use deep learning, no need to manually shrink feature, but it will be a black box
+* Suggested using lagged values, ensuring that no overlap between training and testing data
+* Used MSE to evaluate model effectives, since this is a regression task
+* Used one model for all the stocks since the deep learning model is data-hungry
+* In the presentation, he said they tried a bunch of different fancy things but they didn't actually
+* Be careful with transformer, doesn't recognize temporal aspect well
+* Start with LSTM, CNN, NLP
+* Sample workflow: CNN chooses important features, feeds into LSTM-AM which is able to learn from time series, attention learns which time step is important, outputs final embedding, and pass through linear layer
+* For first round, performance is the most important
+* Portfolio Optimization part:
+  * simply took the top X stocks that the model predicted ranked by SR
+  * didn't do long short because performance wasn't as good
+  * explain thought process well for presentation
+  * for example, data was noisy and they didn't do enough preprocessing to denoise it
+  * AI approach could stand out, really shining in math standpoint; most people there are into the quant finance space
+  * ideas for text data: took google API to assign sentiment score, there is a small correlation to the next quarter's price
+  * identify extroadinary events that go unnoticed (event driven strategy)
+  * if we find a paper that works, we know it's a sound approach and it's super fancy
+  * external data can help us stand out (macro like interest rates, energy prices, examine correlations)